Farah404/EcoCar/README.md

 There are many CarPooling/CarRental/Location Service available ; however, we wishes to create something who could apprehend these needs and also strengthen the community by given them something more than only price reductions.

 Here's how:
-* A simple and efficient way to propose and profive CarPooling/CarRental/Location services
+* A simple and efficient way to propose and provide CarPooling/CarRental/Location services
 * A messaging system between users
 * An integrated internal currency